rust-gamedev/rust-gamedev.github.io/content/news/024/index.md

 simple Flappy Bird clone.
 The book then changes gear and begins to build a dungeon crawler (roguelike) with tile graphics.

-Outside of the USA, Hands-on Rust is available through ["Amazon"][hands-on-amazon].
+Outside of the USA, Hands-on Rust is available through [Amazon][hands-on-amazon].

 Herbert also published the first ["Hands-on Rust bonus content"][hands-on-flappy].
 The bonus content extends Flappy Dragon to include smooth movement and